Nachtfeuer/concept-cpp/README.md

    - can dump simple objects with field of standard types and fields being again an object of fields to JSON format
    - minimal adjustment necessary for your custom data class.
+ - object query framework like linq.
+   - you can select a std::vector and use several times the method 'where' to provide a filter function.

 Next Action Items (planned)